-Internal auditor commentary Yes The 2021/22 budget was approved by Full Council on 13/01/2021 (min424(i)) In accordance with good practice the minute records the budget figures clearly setting out budgeted income and expenditure.
-Yes The precept for 2021/22 was approved at the full council meeting held 13/01/2021 (min 424(ii) In accordance with good practice the minute records the total amount, percentage increase and implications for Band D council taxpayers.
-Observation: The minutes of the meeting show the council agreed a precept of £601,608.34, but the demand served on East Suffolk Council was for £601,608.
-Yes Budget monitoring reports are received by Finance and Governance Committee at each of their meetings.
-Yes The reserves policy was reviewed by the Finance and Governance Committee on 14/07/2021.
-General Reserves £550,409.21 as at 30 th September 2021, representing 9 months net revenue expenditure.
-Earmarked Reserves £673,491.24 as at 30 th September 2021 Yes
+Evidence Internal auditor commentary Verify that budget has been properly prepared and agreed Yes The 2021/22 budget was approved by Full Council on 13/01/2021 (min424(i)) In accordance with good practice the minute records the budget figures clearly setting out budgeted income and expenditure.
+The budget for 2022/23 was approved at the full council meeting held 12/01/2022 (min 318) Verify that the precept amount has been agreed in full Council and clearly minuted Yes The precept for 2021/22 was approved at the full council meeting held 13/01/2021 (min 424(ii) In accordance with good practice the minute records the total amount, percentage increase and implications for Band D council taxpayers.
+The precept for 2022/23 was approved at the full council meeting held 12/01/2022 (min 318) Regular reporting of expenditure and variances from budget Yes Budget monitoring reports are received by Finance and Governance Committee at each of their meetings.
+Reserves held - general and earmarked Yes The reserves policy was approved by the council on 10/11/2021 (min 236).
+General Reserves £437,339.88 as at 31 st March 2022, representing 9 months net revenue expenditure.
+Earmarked Reserves £795,444.74 as at 31 st March 2022